-Equipped with a self-winding movement, the new Tissot PRS 516 Extreme Chronograph (refs.
-T079.427.27.057.00 & T079.427.27.057.01) makes a very strong impression, especially if you compare this watch with their older “sporty” models.
-Of course, it still lags miles behind what some people consider “real” watches with their elegantly simple designs, but in its price niche (it retails at about €1100), the “Extreme” version of the famous timekeeper absolutely beats the crap out of most of its competitors that feature similar functionality.
+Equipped with a self-winding movement, the 2013 Tissot PRS 516 Extreme Chronograph (refs.
+T079.427.27.057.00 & T079.427.27.057.01) makes a strong impression, especially if you compare this one with their older “sporty” models.
+It still lags miles behind what some people consider “real” watches with their elegantly simple designs, but in its price niche (it retails at about €1100), the “Extreme” version absolutely beats the crap out of most of its competitors that feature similar functionality.

-As usual for the brand, it features a black and grey color scheme with very bright yellow (ref.
+As usual for the brand, it features a black and grey color scheme with bright yellow (ref.
 T0794272705701) or red (ref.
 T0794272605700) accents on its hands, bezel, chronograph push-pieces, setting crown and, of course, the black rubber band.
 With these accents, the watch gets that cheerful appearance that will possibly make it an instant hit among people that live in the northern part of Europe where there are not so many sunny days even on summer, and almost none when winter is finally here.

-With its honeycomb grille design, the dial of the piece has a very nice three-dimensional look to it, which is further emphasized with thick hour markers and a pair of Arabic numerals placed at 6 and 12 o’clock.
+With its honeycomb grille design, the dial has a nice three-dimensional look to it, which is further emphasized with thick hour markers and a pair of Arabic numerals placed at 6 and 12 o’clock.

 The arc-shaped dial aperture, which is partly hidden behind tinted semi-opaque plastic, somehow cheapens this watch, but I could certainly live with it.